 What we are proposing

-We are seeking feedback from property owners on Option 3: a full sewer gravity system.
+We are proposing option 3: a full sewer gravity system.

 This is the most cost-effective option, where properties would connect directly to the system without needing to maintain individual pumps or tanks on the property.